Passionate love letters from a devout nun? Or pure literary fiction? Find out the truth behind the sensational Portuguese Letters.

 Ultimately, Myriam Cyr did not introduce any new arguments to support the idea that Mariana wrote The Portuguese Letters and therefore, didn't convince many literary experts that Mariana was the author.

-Regardless of whether Mariana Alcoforado truly wrote The Portuguese Letters, it placed a Portuguese nun at the center of a torrid love affair and brilliantly portrayed the mindset of a woman's desperation incited by a betrayed lover — and her eventual acceptance of a love that was not meant to be.
+Regardless of whether Mariana Alcoforado truly wrote The Portuguese Letters, it placed a Portuguese nun at the center of a torrid love affair and brilliantly portrayed the mindset of a woman's desperation triggered by a betrayed lover — and her eventual acceptance of a love that was not meant to be.

 >> Explore reader reviews of The Portuguese Letters on Goodreads here.